School of Nurse Anesthesia Admission

 - If English is not the first language, a score of at least 94 on the Test of English as a Foreign Language (TOEFL)

-These PDF documents are part of the TCU DNP-A graduate application.
+The documents below are part of the TCU DNP-A graduate application.
 You will need Microsoft Word to open and edit these applications.
+These two documents must be uploaded to NursingCas upon completion.

 Incomplete applications will not be reviewed.
 All applications and required materials, including letters of recommendation and the application fee, must be received by July 1 for the class beginning the next January.
 Candidates will be notified of admission status by October 15.